Marisa-Paolucci/MoMA-project/README.md

 | `src/01_discover.ipynb` | Jupyter notebook for data discovery: This notebook shows the thought process for the analysis, it includes research on the project topic, identification of data needed, and identification of cleaning needed. |
 | `src/02_clean.py` | Automates the data cleaning script: This script takes in the raw data files and performs cleaning including removing unnecessary columns, renaming columns, and removing unnecessary rows, etc. |
 | `src/03_analyze.ipynb` | Jupyter notebook for data analysis: Aggregates and plots the data to answer the project questions. |
+| `src/artists_and_textbooks.py` | This is a custom python module that combines the MoMA artists' data with the art history textbook data.